Whether you’re looking for a new job or planning to change your career path, a job fair is a great place to start.

 Now that you know how to succeed at a job fair, it’s time to find one near you or in the field you want to pursue.
 Here are a few resources to help you find a job fair or career event in your area of Alberta:

-- Call your local Alberta Supports office
+- Contact your local Alberta Supports office

 - Look for upcoming events on social media:

-- Check out various employment service directories:
+- Check out various service directories: